metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Terence Steele back to being a liability at left tackle.
 Frank Clark gifted a sack fumble.

 Kellen Moore's offense is a real joy to watch sometimes.
 Dallas is fortunate to have two solid coordinators working for them.

+Prescott targeting Gallup on multiple occasions fairly early in the game.
+Maybe missing Amari Cooper?